rizqimtiaz/veritas-mesh-platform/README.md

 2. Gateway resolves the model weight hash, picks a worker, runs the inference.
 3. Server hashes `model | weights | input | output | worker | nonce | ts` →
    produces a single `receiptHash` (this is the **Audit Receipt**).
+4. A simulated ZK proof commits to the receipt.
 5. The receipt + proof are submitted to `VeritasRegistry.submitAudit(...)`.
 6. Anyone can call `verifyProof(receiptHash)` on-chain to confirm validity.